-Quantica has been appointed to provide investment management services under an Investment Management Agreement between Quantica and the Management Company.
-Any delegation by the Investment Manager of (the whole or part of) its functions under the Investment Management Agreement is subject to the prior authorisation of the Management Company acting in accordance with the requirements of the Luxembourg Commission de Surveillance du Secteur Financier ("CSSF") and must be disclosed in this Product Annex.
+The Investment Manager has been appointed to provide investment management services under an Investment Management Agreement between the Investment Manager and the Management Company.
+Any delegation by the Investment Manager of (the whole or part of) its functions under the Investment Management Agreement issubject to the prior authorisation of the Luxembourg Commission de Surveillance du Secteur Financier ("CSSF") and must be disclosed in this Product Annex.